-Hikers climbing the strenuous trail to the top of the Oberrothorn (11,200-ft/3,414-meters) are rewarded with stunning panoramic views of 38 peaks over 13,000-ft/4,000-meters.
-From the summit enjoy glorious views of the Ober Gabelhorn-Weisshorn Group towering above the Zermatt valley.
-The Mischabel Range dominates the view to the north while to the south an incredible spectacle of peaks and glaciers, stretching from the Monte Rosa to the Breithorn massifs fill the skyline.
+Hikers climbing the strenuous trail to the top of the Oberrothorn (11,200-ft.) are rewarded with stunning, panoramic views of the 4,000-meter peaks surrounding the Zermatt area.
+From the summit enjoy glorious views of the Ober Gabelhorn-Weisshorn Group towering above the west side of the valley.
+The Mischabel Range dominates the view to the north while an incredible spectacle of peaks and glaciers, stretching from the Monte Rosa to the Breithorn massifs, fill the skyline to the south.
 The star of the show, the majestic Matterhorn, stands alone at the head of the valley.

 For the best views I strongly recommend getting an early start.
 Clouds can obscure views of the high peaks in the afternoon.
-The summit can also get quite crowded on a beautiful day given the easy access offered by the ski lifts.
+The summit also gets quite crowded on a beautiful day given the easy access offered by the lifts.

-The presence of the ski lifts and related equipment along some trail segments certainly detract from the hike.
+The presence of the lifts and ski equipment along some trail segments certainly detract from the hike.
 While not optimal, it is easy to quickly pass through these eyesores and avoid trail segments traveling directly beneath the lift lines.
-I believe the fabulous views are adequate compensation for these blights upon an otherwise scenic landscape.
+I believe the fabulous views are adequate compensation for these blemishes upon an otherwise scenic landscape.

 Other Hiking Regions in: